jsaintro/publicnotes/3dprinting/ARDUINO.md

 1. Plug in the arduino via the USB cable (Should power up (Including LCD)
 2. Select the model
 3. Tools/Board/Arduino/Genuino Mea or Mega 2560
-4. CPU should be Mego 2560
+4. CPU should be Mega 2560
 5. Select the port (Should only have one in the dropdown)
 6. Select Board Info (Should verify above settings)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTU0OTc5NTg2LC0xNTUxNzE1Njk3LC0yMT
+eyJoaXN0b3J5IjpbMTYxMDI1MjY4LC0xNTUxNzE1Njk3LC0yMT
 E5OTIyNjUyLDEzMTA4OTQ4MTgsODEyMTc1MzgzXX0=
 -->